liuyinz/mini-echo.el/README.md

 - `persistent`: segments like `major-mode`, `buffer-size`, `vcs` displayed persistently, which mainly used by `mini-echo-persistent-rule` and `mini-echo-persistent-function`.
   Any buffer get persistent segments following order: calling `mini-echo-persistent-function` to get plist of segments, otherwise use `mini-echo-persistent-rule` as fallback.

-- `temporary`: segments like `process`, `narrow` displayed temporarily, which used by `mini-echo-temorary-rule`.
-All buffer get same temporary segments according to `mini-echo-temorary-rule` .
+- `temporary`: segments like `process`, `narrow` displayed temporarily, which used by `mini-echo-temporary-rule`.
+All buffer get same temporary segments according to `mini-echo-temporary-rule` .

 1. `mini-echo-persistent-rule`: variable, plist of persistent segments which are default to all buffers, support `:both` or `:long/:short` keywords.